 The Doctorate in History

 Doctoral students select two concentrations – one regional and one thematic – around which to organize their programs of study.
-The Regional Concentration provides students with substantial background in a particular geographic, historical field, and the regions chosen here represent the UNM history department’s areas of strength:
+These represent the department faculty’s areas of expertise.

 - U.S./American West